-- The justification related to the security objective "Controlled loading of the Security IC Embedded Software (O.Controlled-ES-Loading)" is as follows: - The security functional requirements "Import of user data without security attributes (FDP_ITC.1) [Loader]", "Subset access control (FDP_ACC.1) [Loader]" and "Security attribute based access control (FDP_ACF.1) [Loader]", with the related Security Function Policy (SFP) "Loading Access Control Policy" exactly require to implement a controlled loading of the Security IC Embedded Software as demanded by O.Controlled-ES-Loading.
-Therefore, FDP_ITC.1 [Loader], FDP_ACC.1 [Loader] and FDP_ACF.1 [Loader] with their SFP are suitable to meet the security objective. - The security functional requirement "Static attribute initialisation (FMT_MSA.3) [Loader]" requires that the TOE provides default values for security attributes.
-The ability to update the security attributes is restricted to privileged subject(s) as further detailed in the security functional requirement "Management of security attributes (FMT_MSA.1) [Loader]".
-The security functional requirement "Specification of management functions (FMT_SMF.1) [Loader]" provides additional controlled facility for adapting the loader behaviour to the user's needs.
+- The justification related to the security objective "Controlled loading of the Security IC Embedded Software (O.Controlled-ES-Loading)" is as follows: - The security functional requirements "Import of user data without security attributes (FDP_ITC.1) / Loader", "Subset access control (FDP_ACC.1) / Loader" and "Security attribute based access control (FDP_ACF.1) / Loader", with the related Security Function Policy (SFP) "Loading Access Control Policy" exactly require to implement a controlled loading of the Security IC Embedded Software as demanded by O.Controlled-ES-Loading.
+Therefore, FDP_ITC.1 / Loader, FDP_ACC.1 / Loader and FDP_ACF.1 / Loader with their SFP are suitable to meet the security objective. - The security functional requirement "Static attribute initialisation (FMT_MSA.3) / Loader" requires that the TOE provides default values for security attributes.
+The ability to update the security attributes is restricted to privileged subject(s) as further detailed in the security functional requirement "Management of security attributes (FMT_MSA.1) / Loader".
+The security functional requirements "Security roles (FMT_SMR.1) / Loader" and "Timing of identification (FIA_UID.1) / Loader" specifies the roles that the TSF recognises and the actions authorised before their identification.
+The security functional requirement "Specification of management functions (FMT_SMF.1) / Loader" provides additional controlled facility for adapting the loader behaviour to the user's needs.
 These management functions ensure that the required access control, associated to the loading feature, can be realised using the functions provided by the TOE.